-These cases represent persuasive authority from other courts outside of New York and the 2nd Circuit.
-Though not binding, they have been selected for inclusion here because if officers in New York find themselves in a similar situation, the outcome will likely be the same, at least in federal court.
+These cases represent persuasive authority from other courts outside of Massachusetts and the 1st Circuit.
+Though not binding, they have been selected for inclusion here because if officers in Massachusetts find themselves in a similar situation, the outcome will likely be the same, at least in federal court.

-Community Caretaking Stop on a Passenger Who Appeared Extremely Drunk Was Unreasonable:
+Community Care-Taking Stop Unreasonable Based on Passenger Who Appeared Extremely Drunk:

 An officer observed a staggering suspect get into the passenger seat of a car.
 The officer wanted to make sure he was not in need of medical attention.
-The court held that the stop was unreasonable, since he was not the driver and did not appear to be in medical distress.
+The court held the stop unreasonable, since he was not the driver and did not appear to be in medical distress.